 Components of a GPS fleet tracker

-This is the GPS device that receives signals from GNSS.
+This is the GPS fleet tracking device that receives signals from GNSS.
 This data-capture device is fitted to each fleet vehicle.
 Most modern devices should take only a few minutes to install and do not require trips to the garage.

 The GPS device collects pertinent data in real-time and sends it to a central server.
 The most important information collected is usually the vehicle’s various locations, routes, speeds and direction.
 However, advanced GPS devices are designed to collect additional data, beyond GPS data, like on fuel consumption, tyre pressure, maintenance issues and driving style.

-The tracking server is the centralised system that receives information from the GPS device through mobile networks.
+The tracking server is the centralised system that receives information from the GPS fleet tracking device through mobile networks.
 Tracking servers have vast amounts of memory enabling them to store the data sent from various tracking devices.
 The server is located remotely, and it can only be accessed by approved authorisation.
 The way in which this data is extracted is through a GPS fleet tracking software.

 A tracking software is what the end user (like the manager of a fleet) actually ends up interacting with.
 This user interface allows key personnel to easily read data, statistics and reports.
-Sophisticated fleet software now allows businesses to use the information collected from the GPS device to help save their fleet time, money and hassle and help improve customer service.
+Sophisticated fleet software now allows businesses to use the information collected from the GPS fleet tracking device to help save their fleet time, money and hassle and help improve customer service.

 Real-time fleet tracking